FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 # Formula Student Driverless Simulation: System overview

 FSDS is built around Unreal Engine 4 (the game engine) and the AirSim plugin.
 The game engine does all the graphical rendering, collision simulation and car movement simulation.
+Autonomous systems connect to the simulation using ROS topics provided by the ros-bridge.
-A separate component - the simulator - will handle all control of the simulation, provide external interfaces and store what is happening.
+A separate component - the operator - will provide an interface to officials to controll the simulation during competition.

-!
-We will also provide a video feed of the simulation for live streaming purposes.
-  Since it is still unclear how this will work this is not included in this description.

 ![System overview](images/system-overview.png)